-There are currently 8,300 hospitals in Japan, of which 7,246 are general hospitals.
-Regarding the 47 prefectures in Japan, Tokyo prefecture has the highest number of hospitals with 638 hospitals and Tottori prefectures has the lowest number of hospitals with 43 hospitals.
-The number of hospital beds in relation to the population is one of the highest worldwide, with 12.12 hospital beds per 1,000 inhabitants (MHLW 2019).
+There are currently 8,182 hospitals in Japan, of which 7,128 are general hospitals.
+Regarding the 47 prefectures in Japan, Tokyo prefecture has the highest number of hospitals with 632 hospitals and Tottori prefectures has the lowest number of hospitals with 43 hospitals (MHLW 2022).
+The number of hospital beds in relation to the population is one of the highest worldwide (The World Bank 2023), with 11.95 hospital beds per 1,000 inhabitants (MHLW 2020).

-The KPIs for Japanese hospitals from the diagnosis procedure combination (DPC) are published by the Ministry of Health, Labour and Welfare in Japan.
+The hospital quality metrics for Japanese hospitals from the diagnosis procedure combination (DPC) are published by the Ministry of Health, Labour and Welfare in Japan.
 Diagnosis procedure combination (DPC) is a Japanese evaluation system for healthcare costs, length of hospital stays, and the healthcare needs.
 DPC hospitals are hospitals which meet the defined criteria.
-For this project, the KPI score was calculated with the Function Evaluation Coefficient II data.
-The following data from April 2019 was used which was the most current data at the time of the ranking process:
+For this project, the hospital quality metrics score was calculated with the Function Evaluation Coefficient II data.
+The following data from April 2022 was used which was the most current data at the time of the ranking process: